shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 **Update truffle-config.js**

-One of the files created when you ran truffle init is truffle-config.js.
+One of the files created when you ran `truffle init` is `truffle-config.js`.
 Add the following to `truffle-config.js`.
 ```
 const Web3 = require('web3');
 const protocol = "http";